 You can also choose between different concentrations of CBD for a more substantial or mild effect.
 CBD products like gummies are usually made from hemp.
 Hemp contains only trace amounts of THC, the chemical in marijuana that gives you a high.
 As a result, you don’t have to worry about getting high from CBD gummies.
 Just make sure you buy from trusted sources like Keoni CBD gummies.

 How Can CBD Gummies Help You Quit Smoking?
 Effects on Nicotine Addiction and Smoking Cessation

 CBD gummies can help you quit smoking by alleviating nicotine withdrawal symptoms, making you less likely to return to cigarettes for relief.
+They can be more effective than alternatives like nicotine vapes like Air Vibez vapes.
 In addition, CBD has been shown to relieve nausea, reduce pain and inflammation, encourage better sleep, and decreases anxiety.

 Where Can You Buy CBD Gummies For Quitting Smoking?

 In October 2018, marijuana and industrial hemp became legal for recreational and medical use without a prescription under the Cannabis Act.
 In addition, the Cannabis Act amended the Controlled Drug and Substances Act and the Criminal Code, making it legal to sell and produce cannabis for non-medical and non-scientific uses.

 While it is now relatively easy for consumers to buy cannabis, it is much more difficult for CBD vendors to get authorized to extract, produce, and sell CBD oil.
 There are strict regulations on storage, labelling, advertising, and pricing that certified vendors must follow.
 The process of becoming certified is lengthy, costly, and tedious.